Departing Lions coach Ogura a 'breath of fresh air' who tried to connect with players and fans, say insiders

 "I think it was good enough.
 I'm generally of the opinion that our talent pool is very small.
 So I think what he could achieve with the national team in that time was quite good," he said.

-Although there were some "really poor" performances, Mr Yeo said that coaches should not be judged solely on individual games, but in what was achieved during the total duration of a tenure.
+Although there were some "really poor" performances, Mr Yeo said that coaches should not be judged solely on individual games, but on what was achieved during the total duration of a tenure.

 "On results alone, you cannot say that it was fully successful," he added, "but at the same time, you cannot say it was a failure, because I don't think anybody expected us to go to the AFF Championship semi-final ... don't think anybody expected us to be top of the group two games into the Asian Cup qualifiers.